joegaudet/joegaudet.github.io/_posts/2013-07-22-fast-clicks-with-angular-js.markdown

 {% endhighlight %}

 Before we get started, you should have a functional knowledge of AngularJS [directives](httpu//docs.angularjs.org/guide/directive).
-There's nothing fancy going on in this one, but the details of how they function won't be covered.
-Also you should give the Google article a read to understand the cases that we are trying to handle.
+There's nothing fancy going on in this one, but the details of how they function won't be covered.Also you should give the Google article a read to understand the cases that we are trying to handle.

 First make sure you have Modernizr included in your project.
 I created a simple provider that will allow Modernizr to be injected into our directive rather than accessed globally.
 We use Modernizr to detect if we are on a touch device later on in the directive.